rjohnsen/threathunting-book/content/part-5/file-staging-user-writable-paths.md

 __Author:__ _Roger C.B.
 Johnsen_

 User-writable locations are normal working areas and convenient attacker staging locations.
 A path does not establish intent.
-Hunt the sequence that produced the file, the process that touched it, what happened next, and whether the behavior fits the user and device.
+Hunt the sequence that produced the file, the process that touched it, what happened next, and whether the behaviour fits the user and device.

 ## Locations worth monitoring